BrewedCoffee/BrewedCoffee/README.md

 🏫 I’m currently learning Python, C++, and Javascript.
 👯 My strongest skills are communication and teamwork.
 ⚡ ~~If you ever need a voice actor, I'm your guy!~~

-🏦 Currently looking for internship and co-op opportunities.
+🏦 Looking for internship/co-op opportunities for Fall 2021.

 <!--